-In an era of increased globalisation and digitalisation, coupled with the revolutionisation of the finance and investment world through new and disruptive technologies (blockchain technology in the main), PK Mwangi Global Consulting provides management advisory services to corporations, NGOs, governments, SMEs, institutional investors and high-net worth individuals (HNWIs) on finance and investment matters as well as relates to investment opportunities in the new cryptocurrency space.
+In an era of increased globalisation and digitalisation, coupled with the revolutionisation of the finance and investment world through new and disruptive technologies (including blockchain technology), PK Mwangi Global Consulting provides management advisory services to corporations, NGOs, governments, SMEs, institutional investors, fund managers and high-net worth individuals (HNWIs) on finance and investment matters as well as relates to investment opportunities in the fast-evolving cryptocurrency space.

 Initially billed as a medium of exchange by its founder- Satoshi Nakamoto, bitcoin has risen exponentially in value- from a low of $0.17 in December 2010 to a historic high of $19,498.63 in December 2017- a rise of 11.47 million % (not a typo) in 7 years.
 It is increasingly being viewed as a store of value, rather than a medium of exchange, thereby earning the title- ‘digital gold’.